JDVVd/Class_DeeplearningforAI/README.md

 ## Class_DeeplearningforAI
-#### this repository is for the class of Deeplearning for AI in 2024-1
+#### This repository is for the class of Deeplearning for AI in 2024-1